Snehadas22/E-Commerce-Website/README.md

 Add to cart functionality (if included) 🛒
 Interactive UI using JavaScript ⚡
 Clean and structured code 📂

 🛠️ Tech Stack:
 HTML5
 CSS3
 JavaScript
-📌 Purpose:

-This project was created for learning frontend web development and improving UI/UX design skills.
+📌 Purpose:This project was created for learning frontend web development and improving UI/UX design skills.